 The glade where the tomb stood was a lovely, peaceful place, perfect for contemplation.
 Orestes tarried there, mulling over the terrible duty that lay before him.
 Suddenly he spotted movement through the branches.
 Having no idea about the current mood of the city, nor any plan of action beyond trusting to the gods, he hid behind a gnarled old tree to learn what he could from these other visitors to his father’s tomb.

 The ones who appeared were as gnarled as the tree.
 They were old women of the city, clad in black from head to toe, chanting a lament, bearing jars full of libations for the dead.
-Orestes gasped — for at the head of the delegation was Cilissa, his own childhood nurse, who had been a second mother to him, a woman with whom he had in fact spent far more time than with his first mother.
+Orestes gasped — for at the head of the delegation was Cilissa, his own childhood nurse, a second mother to him with whom he had in fact spent far more time than with his first mother.

 Orestes stepped out from behind his tree.
 “Hello, old nursemaid,” he said.
 Cilissa seemed to shed fifty years at the sight of him.
-She squealed with girlish joy, causing Orestes to look about him in alarm.
+She squealed with girlish joy, causing Orestes to look around in alarm.
 “Steady, old one.
 Don’t go wild.
 You know how ruthless my mother is.”

 So, she contented herself with throwing her arms around him while the other old women, whose joy was scarcely less than hers, looked on in wonderment.
 “Oh, my dear boy,” she said, “the last survivor of the royal family of Argos — for your sister and father are now dead, and your mother is or ought to be dead to us all.”
 The two spoke affectionately, exchanging many endearments, while Orestes explained that he knew all about the fate of his father.
 Then Cilissa told how Aegisthus now ruled Argos with an iron fist, even as Clytemnestra sent offerings every day to the tomb of the king they had deposed together.

 “But why does my mother send these offerings?” asked Orestes.
 “She killed my father and left his body lying there on the street.
-If I understand the story correctly, the ordinary people of the town were forced to give it the burial it deserved.
+If I understand the story correctly, the ordinary people of the town were forced to give him the burial he deserved.
 Why should she now start to show her husband respect?”

 “I can tell you why,” answered Cilissa.
 “Her conscience torments her.
 She is miserable.
 She has nightmares every night — wakes up screaming from them.
 She hopes that sending delegations like ours to her lawful husband’s grave every day will quiet them.
 She tries to convince herself that she can control her bloodthirsty unlawful husband, persuade him to rule justly, like a legitimate king, and thereby live on with him as if they had never committed this foul murder.
 But if you ask me, what starts in evil can never end well.
 She and he will pay in blood for their crimes.
 This I have hoped at any rate — and now, seeing you here, this I believe.”